 To help, I've written a blog devoted to explaining how to get mainstream published.
 Mainstream publishing means that your novel or non-fiction work will be published by a company who offer editorial advice, then print and market your book without you spending a penny.
 Find the blog here:

-Rather than write a whole new blog on self-publishing, I've linked to two articles by my lovely colleagues, Jericho Writers.
+Rather than write a whole new blog on self-publishing, I've linked to two articles by my lovely colleagues, Jericho Writers, UK.
 These will tell you everything you need to know, should you decide to go down the self-publishing route: